 This group will focus on underlying emotional triggers.
 It will also examine new ways to help you create healthier eating patterns.

 Women who have experienced trauma often struggle with unhealthy coping skills.
 In this group, the focus is on developing healthier ways to deal with stress and maintain a balanced lifestyle.

 This is an eight week psycho-educational group designed to help women in recovery from an eating disorder.
 This group will focus on learning alternative coping strategies for stress and anxiety, self-esteem and self-acceptance in a safe and supportive environment.

 This is a book club designed to help women explore their own inner strengths and resiliency.
 Participants will read short stories, articles and poems and then be able to bring their observations, questions and learnings to discuss at the weekly meetings.

 When Love Hurts (This program will be presented in Punjabi)

 A ten-week psycho-educational group designed to help women that have experienced relationship violence.
 Based on the book, “When Love Hurts: A Woman’s Guide to Understanding Abuse in Relationships,” written by Jill Cory and Karen McAndless-Davis.
-This group will focus on helping you feel less alone as well as learn from your own experiences and others, drawing on strength?
+This group will focus on helping you feel less alone as well as learn from your own experiences and others.

 Hours of Operation